Interactive Website Features You Should Use to Improve Conversions

 If you’re not getting a user’s attention right away and getting them to act, they’re going to leave in 5, 4, 3 ,2 … whoops there went your lead.

 So what can you do to combat this?
-Include some of these interactive features on your e-commerce site.
+The best dynamic interactive websites Include some of these interactive features on your e-commerce site.

 With video marketing being the exception, many websites simply aren’t taking advantage of interactive features.
 This could have a lot to do with our struggle to make websites leaner, faster and more mobile friendly.
 That being said, there’s still a lot you can do to make your website more interactive and engaging.